Breaking Silence

 • Making a formal report

 Sometimes, breaking silence simply means telling one safe person — or even saying something out loud to yourself for the first time.
+It doesn't have to be more than that.

-Choosing When and How to Speak
+Choosing when and how to speak

 You have the right to decide: